Combine all feedback sources with your process data: The Customer Journey in the 360-degree perspective

 “I want to collect any meaningful customer feedback along the journey, quickly identify painpoints and report insights to our management.”

-The cx/omni CX Dashboard serves as a brand control portal that gives you a 360-degree perspective from a customer perspective.
+The cx/omni CX Dashboard gives you a 360-degree perspective from a customer perspective.

 Are you active in business-to-business (B2B) or business-to-consumer (B2B) business?
 With direct or indirect sales?
 Does e-commerce play a role?
 Depending on the business area, very different control key figures can be relevant in marketing.
 What all areas have in common, however, is that modern marketing also requires controlling and performance control, which make use of different data sources.
 The task of a marketing dashboard, also known as a 360-degree CX dashboard, is to prepare this data in real time and make it available visually.